-There are three main times when you can switch or join a Medicare Part D plan.
+There are three main times when you can join a Medicare Part D plan.

 Initial Enrollment Period